Series 26 Outside Activities and Personal Financial Activities

 Packaged-products conduct trap

-These conduct issues are especially serious in a Series 26 context because mutual-fund and variable-product recommendations can be steered subtly.
+These personal financial activity issues are especially serious in a Series 26 context because mutual-fund and variable-product recommendations can be steered subtly.
 An outside role, financial tie, or personal incentive can distort:

 • which product family is recommended